Metal Halide Perovskite (MHP) light emitters

-Metal halide perovskites have become a promising class of light-emissive materials for next-generation displays due to numerous excellent optical/electrical properties such as high photoluminescence quantum efficiency, very narrow emission linewidth, high charge carrier mobility, low energetic disorder, solution processability, simple color tuning, and low material cost.
+Metal halide perovskites have become a promising class of light-emissive materials for next-generation displays due to numerous excellent optical/electrical properties such as high photoluminescence quantum efficiency, very narrow emission spectrum (FWHM <20 nm, which is smaller than the FWHM of InP QDs (FHWM ~ 35 nm)), high charge carrier mobility, low energetic disorder, solution processability, simple color tuning, and low material cost.

 However, the following challenges must be overcome to realize the successful commercialization of perovskite emitters.